flanksource/canary-checker/README.md

 ## Quick Start

-Before installing the Canary Checker, please ensure you have the [prerequisites installed](docs/prereqs.md) on your Kubernetes cluster including the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).
+Before installing the Canary Checker, please ensure you have the [prerequisites installed](docs/prereqs.md) on your Kubernetes cluster.

 ```bash